App Development: User Guide

 APPC-JAVASCRIPT

 APPC-JAVASCRIPT is the Web implementation of the Component.
 The implementation is done by providing an anonymous class.
 The constructor of the class receives an element object, which provides access to the element properties defined with APP-ELEMENT tag.
-The class has following methods in it.
+The class has the following methods in it.

 1. render(clsnames): This method will generate and return HTML string that renders the component.